 At the time, it was the largest steam condenser in Canada.
 As a prototype reactor, Douglas Point provided a valuable operating experience to Ontario Hydro and AECL in advancing reactor development.
 Prior to its shutdown in 1984, the reactor provided electricity to the grid and served as a source of steam for a heavy-water extraction plant.

-In July of 2019, CNL submitted an application to the Canadian Nuclear Safety Commission, Canada’s independent nuclear regulator, to proceed with some decommissioning activities, including the removal of non-nuclear buildings and structures and removing some waste.
-If permission is granted, this would only allow for partial decommissioning activities to proceed.
-Indeed, many additional detailed decommissioning plans and environmental reviews will be required to fully decommission the reactor.
+Following an extensive review and assessment by the Canadian Nuclear Safety Commission, Canada’s independent nuclear regulator, CNL is now proceeding with some decommissioning activities, including the removal of non-nuclear buildings and structures and removing some waste.
+That said, many additional detailed decommissioning plans and environmental reviews will be required to fully decommission the reactor.
 These additional requirements will involve public and Indigenous engagement and participation in the regulatory decision process.
-The removal of the reactor building and the spent fuel canisters is not scheduled to occur until after 2030.
+The removal of the reactor building, and the spent fuel canisters is not scheduled to occur until after 2030.

 It should also be noted that the current high-level decommissioning strategy does not involve in situ decommissioning as the reactor vessel is located above ground.
 Full decommissioning plans for the reactors have not yet been determined.
 Any decommissioning activities will have to be approved by the Canadian Nuclear Safety Commission.